Apple iPhone 13 vs Samsung Galaxy XCover6 Pro

 Who should buy each?

-Choose the Apple iPhone 13 if: you want a lighter phone at 6.14oz, you shoot high-quality video in 4K, or you prefer a well-integrated ecosystem with MagSafe.
+Choose the Apple iPhone 13 if: you want a compact device at 6.14oz, enjoy high-quality video recording in Dolby Vision, or prefer a long software support of 6+ years.

-Choose the Samsung Galaxy XCover6 Pro if: you need a rugged phone for fieldwork, you’re looking for a user-removable battery for extended use, or you want a smooth 120Hz display for gaming.
+Choose the Samsung Galaxy XCover6 Pro if: you need a rugged phone for outdoor work, require a user-removable battery for extended use, or want a smoother display experience with a 120Hz refresh rate.

 Conclusion